Jaycee Abrams

 Jaycee's unique position requires some special accommodations and therapies.
 As such, the Abrams family is facing some large expenses in coming years.
 While there are several programs and grants available through the government, these do not come close to covering everything.

 By the time Jaycee was three, they were beginning to think she was regressing—losing strength and skills.
 They discovered a clinic nearby that offered a therapy Nicole had seen online called Dynamic Movement Intervention (DMI), a huge blessing as very few clinics in Canada offer this therapy.
 Her treatment at this clinic includes Hippotherapy - physical therapy on horses.
-After the first appointment, significant improvements were noticed.
-They are hopeful this will increase her gross and fine motor skills which in turn will help increase her communication, make for safer eating, reduce pain, etc.
+After the first year of therapy, significant improvements were noticed.
+This already has increased her gross and fine motor skills which in turn will help increase her communication, make for safer eating, reduce pain, etc.

 You can check it out at stableconnections.ca